dewb-brownu/.github/profile/README.md

 # Engineers Without Borders- Brown University
-> GH Organization is new and descriptions are WIP

 ## Description
-We are a team of engineering students at Brown University, part of Doctors and Engineers Without Borders...
+We are a team of engineering students at Brown University, part of Doctors and Engineers Without Borders, working on engineering projects around the world

 ## Current Projects
 [HAEFA Nirog+ EMR](https://dewb-brownu.github.io) (click link for more info!)